raj-rohit-nath/raj-rohit-nath/README.md

 # Hi, I'm Raj Rohit Nath 👋

-**CSE student working at the intersection of Machine Learning and Cybersecurity.**
+**CSE Graduate working at the intersection of Machine Learning and Cybersecurity.**

 I build ML systems that detect threats, from network intrusions to malware, and I care about making those models explainable, not just accurate.
 I'm currently preparing for an MSc in AI Security.